 AJ was diagnosed with AML, an aggressive form of leukemia on May 22.
 He was admitted to Stamford Hospital for the first part of his treatment called Induction.
 Initial treatment involved 7days of continuous aggressive chemotherapy followed by a 21 day rebuilding period.
 He was hospitalized for 30 days.
 Several bone marrow biopsies indicated that the induction was successful and AJ was in remission.

 However, AML does not stay away without further treatment.
 So AJ was hospitalized again to begin the next phase of treatment called Consolidation on July 21.
 This round was much more difficult and resulted in cerebellar toxicity, a condition that caused neurological symptoms such as ataxia, balance and visual difficulties.
 It was also discovered that AJ has a rare autoimmune anemia in which his body destroys red blood cells.
-AJ's extreme reaction and the stress on his heart prompted a search for an unrelated donor for a bone marrow stem cell transplant .
+It was feared that low blood counts put too much stress on his heart.
+This and other considerations prompted a search for an unrelated donor for a bone marrow stem cell transplant .

 During the treatment, AJ received countless blood and platelet transfusions giving us a renewed appreciation for all who donate blood.
 We are also eternally grateful to our generous donor.
 We hope to thank him in person in the future.